Alcohol in the workplace

 - The total annual cost of alcohol-related absenteeism and ‘presenteeism’ (attending work when ill) to the UK economy is estimated to be £7.3 billion due to losses in productivity (Home Office, 2012).

-A 2007 survey by Norwich Union Healthcare found a number of alcohol-related workplace issues:
+Alcohol Change UK highlight a number of alcohol-related workplace issues:

 It has also been estimated that 40% of accidents at work involve or are related to alcohol use.